Get the Facts: How Long Does Percocet Stay in Your System?

 Percocet Abuse Statistics

-Oxycodone, found in OxyContin and Percocet, is a powerful Painkiller and among the most commonly abused prescription drugs in the country.
-Collaboration is essential for success in preventing opioid overdose deaths.
-Medical personnel, emergency departments, first responders, public safety officials, mental health and substance use treatment providers, community-based organizations, public health, and members of the community all bring awareness, resources, and expertise to address this complex and fast-moving epidemic.
+The potent painkiller oxycodone in Percocet and OxyContin is one of the nation’s most widely utilized prescription medications.
+Success in avoiding opioid overdose deaths depends on cooperation.
+Medical personnel, emergency rooms, first responders, public safety officials, mental health and substance use treatment providers, community-based organizations, public health, and community members contribute knowledge, resources, and expertise to address this complex and rapidly spreading epidemic.

 Nearly 92,000 persons in the U.S. died from a drug-involved overdose in 2020, including illicit drugs and prescription opioids, including Percocet.

 How long does Percocet stay in your system?
 Percocet’s half-life increases if you are a long-term, chronic user.
-This is because long-term drug use gives fatty tissues more time to absorb opioids, making it difficult for the liver to process and get rid of Percocet.
+Long-term drug use gives fatty tissues more time to absorb opioids, making it difficult for the liver to process and eliminate Percocet.
 Traces of Percocet will then tend to stay within bodily fluids before they leave one’s system.

 How Long Does Percocet Last?

 How long does a Percocet stay in your system?
-Pain pills, such as Percocet, can be found in the blood for just 24 hours, and in urine for 24-48 hours.
-Saliva tests have a wider range, being effective for 1-4 days after the last dose.
-As with the rest, it can be found in a person’s hair for up to 90 days.
-These are all averages.
+Percocet and other painkillers can be detected in the blood for 24 hours and in the urine for 24 to 48 hours.
+Saliva tests have a wider range and remain accurate for one to four days following the last dose.
+It remains in a person’s hair for up to 90 days, much like the other substances.
+All of these are averages.

 When taken in large doses or misused, Percocet can cause the following side effects: